Skip to main content

 An archaeological dig site is lit up under a tent in a large cave.
 Josh Davis wearing a headlamp and gloves is bent over a test unit in Rafinesque Hall.
 The Archaeology Team at the Mammoth Cave National Park Entrance.

 The survey uncovered and inventoried archaeological resources located on an existing trail route where improvements are proposed.
 Previous archaeological surveys had identified evidence of precontact people utilizing the cave going back 4,000 years.
 Ultimately the new trail surface will help protect the cave’s natural and cultural resources by lessening dust accumulation and keeping visitors on paved walkways.
-The VHB archaeology team was led by Ben and included Charley Brummeler, Archaeology Crew Chief; and Will Heflin and Joshua Davis, Archaeology Technicians.
+The VHB archaeology team was led by Ben and included Joshua Davis, Archaeology Technician.

 Anatomy of an Archaeological Survey Site